IFRS Foundation

 GHG Emissions

-Companies in the Food Retailers & Distributors industry own and operate vehicle fleets to deliver products between its distribution and retail locations.
+Entities in the Food Retailers & Distributors industry own and operate vehicle fleets to deliver products between its distribution and retail locations.
 The fuel consumption of vehicle fleets is a significant industry expense, both in terms of operating costs and associated capital expenditures.
 Fossil fuel consumption can contribute to environmental impacts, including climate change and pollution.
-These environmental impacts have the potential to affect food retailers and distributors through regulatory exposure.
-Efficiencies gained in fuel use can reduce costs, mitigate exposure to fossil fuel price volatility, and limit the carbon footprint associated with storage and transportation.
+These environmental impacts may affect food retailers and distributors through regulatory exposure.
+Efficiencies gained in fuel use can reduce costs, mitigate exposure to fossil fuel price volatility and limit the carbon footprint associated with storage and transportation.
 Short-term capital expenditures in fuel-efficient fleets and more energy efficient technologies may be outweighed by long-term operational savings and decreased exposure to regulatory risks.

 Emissions of refrigeration chemicals from equipment used to store and display perishable foods pose unique regulatory risks for the Food Retailers & Distributors industry.
-International regulations on hydrochlorofluorocarbons (HCFCs) aim to mitigate damage by HCFCs to the Earth’s ozone layer.
+International regulations on hydrochlorofluorocarbons (HCFCs) aim to mitigate damage by HCFCs to the earth’s ozone layer.
 Additionally, many common HCFCs and hydrofluorocarbons (HFCs) are highly potent greenhouse gases (GHGs), which increases the industry’s exposure to climate change-related regulations.
-Regulators can assess penalties to companies that violate emissions standards, while companies may be required to upgrade or replace equipment, requiring capital expenditures, to reduce their emissions or replace existing refrigerants with potentially costlier, but less environmentally-damaging alternatives.
+Regulators can assess penalties on entities that violate emissions standards.
+Entities may be required to upgrade or replace equipment, making capital expenditures to reduce emissions or replace existing refrigerants with potentially costlier but less environmentally-damaging alternatives.

 Energy Management

 Food retail and distribution facilities are typically more energy-intensive than other types of commercial spaces.
-Energy is used predominately for refrigeration, heating, ventilation, and air conditioning (HVAC), as well as lighting.
-Companies in the industry generally purchase the majority of consumed electricity, while some are beginning to generate energy on-site or add renewable energy into their energy mix.
+These facilities use energy predominately for refrigeration, heating, ventilation and air conditioning (HVAC), as well as lighting.
+Entities in the industry generally purchase the majority of consumed electricity, while some are beginning to generate energy on-site or add renewable energy into their energy mix.
 Energy production and consumption contribute to environmental impacts, including climate change and pollution, which have the potential to indirectly, yet materially, impact the operations of food retailers and distributors.
-Companies that manage their overall energy use through increased efficiency and use of alternative energy sources can increase profitability by lowering expenses and reducing risk.
+Entities that manage to increase energy efficiency and use alternative energy sources may increase profitability by reducing expenses and decreasing risk.

 Waste & Hazardous Materials Management

 The Food Retailers & Distributors industry generates food waste at various stages of operation.
-Food waste includes edible or otherwise useful food that does not reach consumers, as well as foods that spoil or are damaged during transportation or stocking or while on store shelves.
-Food loss and waste represent loss of saleable merchandise for companies in the industry and more broadly, a loss of resources used in food production, which include land, water, labor, energy, and agricultural chemicals, as well as contribute to food insecurity.
-Additionally, food waste can generate greenhouse gas (GHG) emissions during landfill decomposition.
-Effective food waste management can present financial opportunities to reduce costs associated with inventory loss, as well as help improve food security by more efficiently diverting food resources to beneficial purposes.
+Food waste includes edible or otherwise useful food that does not reach consumers, as well as foods that spoil or are damaged during transportation or stocking or while sitting on store shelves.
+For entities, food waste represents losses of both saleable merchandise and resources used in food production, including land, water, labour, energy and agricultural chemicals.
+Food waste also contributes to food insecurity and can generate greenhouse gas (GHG) emissions during landfill decomposition.
+Effective food waste management can present financial opportunities to reduce costs associated with inventory loss, as well as help improve food security by more efficiently diverting food resources for beneficial purposes.

 Data Security

-Through electronic payment transactions and the sharing of personal financial data, food retailers establish a relationship of trust with consumers.
-Data breaches can occur through breaches of the physical payment technology, called point-of-sales breaches, as well as through attacks on cybersecurity.
-Data breaches that result in the theft or loss of customers’ private data can undermine their trust in a company’s ability to securely manage their private information.
-This loss of confidence could result in reduced number of customer visits, lower revenues, and a diminished brand value.
-Retailers with strong technological and managerial systems to avoid and respond to data breaches can position themselves favorably with customers and reduce potential litigation and costs associated with data breaches.
+Through electronic payment transactions, food retailers establish a relationship of trust with consumers who share their personal financial data with them.
+Data breaches can occur through breaches of the physical payment technology, called point-of-sale breaches, as well as through attacks on cybersecurity infrastructure.
+Data breaches that result in the theft or loss of customers’ personal data undermine trust in an entity’s ability to securely manage confidential information.
+This loss of confidence could result in reduced number of customer visits, lower revenues and diminished brand value.
+Retailers with strong technological and managerial systems to avoid data breaches and respond to threats effectively can position themselves favourably with customers and reduce the risk of litigation and other costs.

 Product Quality & Safety

-Maintaining product quality and safety is crucial for the Food Retailers & Distributors industry, as contamination by pathogens, hazardous substances, or spoilage can present human health risks.
-Contamination can occur at any stage in the food value chain, including food production, processing, transportation, distribution, and retailing.
-While food retail companies may not be directly responsible for all food safety and recall incidents, they are involved in the process and may still experience financial ramifications, damage to brand value, lower revenues, and increased costs associated with recalls, lost inventory, or litigation.
-Measures to prevent spoilage and contamination include temperature control, frequent food inspection, and supplier selection.
+Maintaining product quality and safety is crucial for the Food Retailers & Distributors industry, since contamination by pathogens, hazardous substances or spoilage can present risks to human health.
+Contamination can occur at any stage in the food value chain, including food production, processing, transportation, distribution and retail.
+Although entities may not be directly responsible for all food safety and recall incidents, they are involved in the process and still may experience consequences associated with incidents, such as financial ramifications, damage to brand value, lower revenues and increased costs.
+Measures to prevent spoilage and contamination include temperature control, frequent food inspection and careful supplier selection.

 Customer Welfare

-Increasing consumer awareness of food content and nutritional value, and the impact these can have on health, is shaping the Food Retailers & Distributors industry’s competitive landscape.
-Demand for food products that are made with natural ingredients or that are certified to be organic, low-fat, low-sugar, or made without genetically modified organisms (GMOs) has driven industry growth in recent years.
-Although the links between consumer health and certain foods are not well established, consumers have nonetheless shown preferences for food categories that are perceived to be more healthful.
-Food retailers that recognize the risks and opportunities presented by consumers’ shifting preferences and adapt to consumer demands are better positioned to capture opportunities for additional revenue and market share.
+Consumer awareness of food content and nutritional value and their relationship to health, shapes the industry’s competitive landscape.
+Demand for food products that are made with natural ingredients, certified to be organic, low-fat or low-sugar, or produced without genetically modified organisms (GMOs) can create opportunities for entities.
+Although the links between consumer health and some foods are not well-established, consumers have nonetheless shown preferences for food categories that are perceived to be healthier than others.
+Food retailers that recognise the risks and opportunities presented by consumers’ shifting preferences and adapt to consumer demands may be better positioned to capture opportunities for increasing revenue and market share.

 Selling Practices & Product Labeling

-Communication with consumers through product labeling and marketing is an important facet of food retail.
-The accuracy and depth of information presented in food labeling is of growing importance to shoppers and regulators alike.
-It is especially relevant for the sale of private-label products manufactured for food retailers, given direct brand reputation impacts.
-To inform purchasing decisions, consumers today seek additional information about product ingredients, such as genetically modified organism (GMO) content, and other health and nutritional impacts.
-These issues can affect the competitive landscape of the industry, as companies may be subject to litigation or criticism resulting from making misleading statements or failing to adapt to consumer demand for increased labeling transparency.
-These factors can have an impact on retailers’ brand value and revenue growth.
-Additionally, regulations addressing the accurate labeling of products and their ingredients present the risk of penalties or litigation for food retail companies.
+Communication with consumers through product labelling and marketing is an important facet of food retail.
+The accuracy and depth of information presented in food labelling is important to shoppers and regulators.
+Labelling is especially relevant for the sale of private-label products manufactured for food retailers, with direct consequences on brand reputation.
+To inform purchasing decisions, consumers may seek additional information about product ingredients, such as the presence of genetically modified organism (GMO) content or other ingredients considered healthy or nutritious.
+These issues can affect competition among entities in the industry, since entities may be subject to litigation or criticism resulting from making misleading statements or failing to adapt to consumer demand for increased labelling transparency.
+These factors can have consequences on retailers’ brand value and revenue growth.
+Regulations addressing the accurate labelling of products and their ingredients present an additional risk of penalties or litigation for entities.

 The Food Retailers & Distributors industry employs many hourly workers.
-Low average wages in the industry, which help companies maintain low prices for products, may result in labor-related risks.
-Worker dissatisfaction with wages and benefits, combined with high unionization rates, have led to employee strikes at major food retail companies, resulting in business disruption and reputational damage.
-Additionally, companies in the industry have been involved in gender and racial discrimination cases, sometimes resulting in costly financial settlements.
-Companies may benefit from taking a long-term perspective on managing workers, including their pay and benefits, in a way that protects the rights of workers and enhances their productivity while strengthening the company’s reputation and brand value.
+Low average wages in the industry, which help entities maintain low prices for products, may result in labour-related risks.
+Worker dissatisfaction with wages and benefits, combined with high unionisation rates, can result in strikes which can in turn lead to business disruption and reputational damage.
+Additionally, entities that are involved in gender and racial discrimination cases can experience costly financial settlements.
+Entities may benefit from taking a long-term perspective on managing workers, including their pay and benefits, in a way that protects the rights of workers and enhances their productivity and strengthens the entity’s reputation and brand value.

 Supply Chain Management

 Food retailers and distributors source merchandise from a wide range of manufacturers.
-These suppliers face a myriad of sustainability-related challenges that include resource conservation, water scarcity, animal welfare, fair labor practices, and climate change.
+These suppliers face a myriad of sustainability-related challenges that include resource conservation, water scarcity, animal welfare, fair labour practices and climate change.
 When poorly managed, these issues can affect the price and availability of food.
-Additionally, consumers are increasingly concerned with the production methods, origins, and externalities associated with the foods they purchase, which may affect a company’s reputation.
-Food retailers and distributors can also work with suppliers on packaging design to generate cost savings in transport, improve brand reputation, and reduce the environmental impact.
-Companies that can address product supply risks by assessing and engaging with suppliers, implementing sustainable sourcing guidelines, and enhancing supply chain transparency will likely be better positioned to improve supply chain resiliency, mitigate reputational risks, and potentially increase consumer demand or capture new market opportunities.
+Additionally, consumers increasingly are concerned with the production methods, origins and externalities associated with the foods they purchase, which may affect an entity’s reputation.
+Food retailers and distributors also can work with suppliers on packaging design to generate cost savings in transport, improve brand reputation and reduce environmental impact.
+Entities that can manage effectively product supply risks by assessing and engaging with suppliers, implementing sustainable sourcing guidelines and enhancing supply chain transparency positioned more advantageously to improve supply chain resiliency, mitigate reputational risks, and potentially increase consumer demand or capture new market opportunities.

 Tell Us About Yourself